 2011-12 Program on Uncertainty Quantification

-The structure of the 2011-12 UQ program is unique among SAMSI programs in that, instead of running two year-long programs in parallel as is usually done, we are running one UQ program that has four sub-programs with which individual workshops are associated:
+The structure of the 2011-12 UQ program was unique among SAMSI programs in that, instead of running two year-long programs in parallel as is usually done, we ran one UQ program that had four sub-programs with which individual workshops are associated: